quartz-labs/quartz-protocol/README.md

   <h1 style="margin-top:20px;">Quartz Protocol</h1>
 </div>

-This repository provides a source-available view of Quartz's Solana progra.
+This repository provides a source-available view of Quartz's Solana program.

 Development started for the Colosseum Radar hackathon and is still in early stages.